Crestview Battery On Law Enforcement Attorneys

 If you have just been through the humiliation of being arrested for Battery on a police officer in Crestview, you already know you are in a lot of trouble.
 After seeing a judge and bonding out of jail, it is normal to be worried about whether you’re going back to jail, or whether you will have a felony conviction on your permanent record.

 My name is Tim Flaherty.
-I’ve been a criminal defense attorney in Crestview and throughout Okaloosa County since 2001.
+I’ve been a batter on law enforcement defense attorney in Crestview and throughout Okaloosa County since 2001.
 Brandy Merrifield is my partner.
 Give us a call at (850) 398-8098 and let us help you.

 Battery On Law Enforcement under Florida Law